JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 Can transformer architectures be studied without spending hundreds of thousands of dollars to implement them at scale?

+Obviously, for a test to be meaningful to large scale language application, the smaller testing language must have similar statistical structure to the target language.
+So, generic sequential data wouldn't prove generalizability.

 - Is residual connection an effective means of attention blending?